Colossus: The Forbin Project: Production

-Film historian Tom Weaver noted that "Early on, they had either Charlton Heston or Gregory Peck in mind, but then they changed their mind about that.
+Film historian Tom Weaver noted: "Early on, they had either Charlton Heston or Gregory Peck in mind, but then they changed their mind about that.
 Stanley Chase insisted on a relative unknown.
 That's when Eric Braeden came into the picture."
 When he was cast, Braeden was still using his birth name, Hans Gudegast.
 Universal Pictures executive Lew Wasserman told him that no one would be allowed to star in an American film if they had a German name.
 Thus, Colossus: The Forbin Project became the first production in which he started using "Eric Braeden" as his stage name.
-Braeden's casting enabled Peck to star in I Walk the Line and for Heston to take a supporting role in Beneath the Planet of the Apes.
+Braeden's casting enabled Peck to star in I Walk the Line (1970) and for Heston to take a contractually obligated supporting role in Beneath the Planet of the Apes (1970).